jerseycheese/BootHillGM/Docs/UserStories.md

    - Actual Behavior: User must manually scroll to see new messages.
    - Status: Open
    - Priority: Medium

+4. [BUG-005] Incomplete Game State Restoration
+   - Description: Some elements of the game state are not properly restored when loading a saved game.
+   - Steps to Reproduce:
+     1. Play a game session and make various character and world state changes.
+     2. Save the game and exit.
+     3. Load the saved game and check all game state elements.
+   - Expected Behavior: All game state elements should be fully restored to their saved state.
+   - Actual Behavior: Some state elements (e.g., NPC relationships, quest flags) are not correctly restored.
+   - Status: Open
+   - Priority: High

 ### Closed Bugs